Eye-Static/word_wars/README.md

 #Word Wars

 This is a Scrabble-like game we made as a final project at Code Fellows JavaScript Developer Accelerator.
 It is fully functional, with dictionary lookup, scoring, and local multiplayer.
+The most recent version is hosted at http://burningfreak.com/zb/freelancewordwars

 In the future we plan work on:
 * Implementing network multiplayer